-The Road Safety Team deliver projects, learning support, social marketing, events, courses, and overall coordination of road safety education in the Far North District.
+The Road Safety Team deliver projects, learning support, social marketing, events, courses, driving school, and overall coordination of road safety education in the Far North District.
 The team hold a range of skills around driver instruction, licensing, project planning, marketing, youth engagement and networking.

 Road Safety Education is grouped around 7 main themes:

 - Reducing Alcohol & Drug Impaired Driving

 - Young Drivers

 Selection of Road Safety Activities – look for us again this summer 2021

 Local Marketing Campaigns